-A couple of nights ago I heard my four year old calling his Dad “Silly”.
+A couple of nights ago I heard my nine-year-old calling his dad “silly”.
 Same thing, he wasn’t saying daddy was being silly.
-He was naming him Silly.
-I cringed.
-“Baby, that’s not nice.
-Don’t call Daddy Silly.
+He was naming him silly.
+I cringed. “baby, that’s not nice.
+Don’t call daddy silly.
 That might make him feel bad.”
-I corrected him and even as the words were coming out of my mouth, I realized I was calling him, “Baby” as if that was his name.
+I corrected him and even as the words were coming out of my mouth, I realized I was calling him, “baby” as if that was his name.

 Recently I was working with a couple where he referred to her as “ditter”.
 It was a pet name she said he used in place of calling her ditsy.
 He thought he was being cute.
 She thought it was condescending and it was.
 Respect is nebulous.
 It’s hard to define.
 However, it’s easy to feel the essence of being disrespected.